ANYANTUDRE/Audio-Transformers-Hugging-Face/7. Putting it all together/NOTES.md

 Audio(audio, rate=16000, autoplay=True)
 ```

 And with that, we have our end-to-end voice assistant complete, made using the 🤗 audio tools you’ve learnt throughout this course, with a sprinkling of LLM magic at the end.

+- **Extensions for improvements:**
-There are several extensions that we could make to improve the voice assistant.
-Firstly, the audio classification model classifies 35 different labels.
+  - Firstly, the audio classification model classifies 35 different labels.
 We could use a smaller, more lightweight binary classification model that only predicts whether the wake word was spoken or not.
-Secondly, we pre-load all the models ahead and keep them running on our device.
+  - Secondly, we pre-load all the models ahead and keep them running on our device.
 If we wanted to save power, we would only load each model at the time it was required, and subsequently un-load them afterwards.
-Thirdly, we’re missing a voice activity detection model in our transcription function, transcribing for a fixed amount of time, which in some cases is too long, and in others too short.
+  - Thirdly, we’re missing a voice activity detection model in our transcription function, transcribing for a fixed amount of time, which in some cases is too long, and in others too short.

 ### Generalise to anything 🪄